bcgsc/btl/README.md

-Website for Inanc Birol's Bioinformatics Technology Lab at Canada's Michael Smith Genome Sciences Centre
+Website for Inanc Birol's Bioinformatics Technology Lab at BC Cancer Research Institute

 See the full website at http://www.birollab.ca